Acupuncture Robertson

 Chinese Medicine Board Australian (CMBA) Registered practitionersMinimum competence standards are observed as registration is not required.

-A holistic treatment – This treatment ensures that the affected area and the entire system are given the same attention.
+A Holistic practise – This includes treating the affected area as well as the larger system that governs it.
 Based on a system over 2000 years old.The only treatment is to the area in question and it works by beating the muscle into submission.

 Very strict infection control standardsUnknown standards